 Transfer Credit Guidelines:

-- Credit is awarded for courses taught in the Liberal Arts in which a grade of C- or above is obtained from an accredited college or university in the United States.
+- Credit is only awarded for courses taught in the Liberal Arts in which a grade of C- or above is obtained from an accredited college or university.

 - Credit is generally not awarded for pre-professional courses, including but not limited to business, engineering, computer application, journalism, speech, communications or criminal justice.

-- Williams does not accept math courses below the level of calculus.
+- Williams accepts math courses at the level of calculus and above.

 - Advanced Placement, International Baccalaureate, online courses or college coursework completed during high school may be used by academic departments for placement purposes.
 In some circumstances, major credit may be awarded, but degree credit is not.

 - Admission Decision by: April 15